Lake Highlands High School: Athletics

 The school mascot is the Wildcat.
 This is also the mascot of several of the high school's feeder schools including Lake Highlands Elementary, Northlake Elementary, and Lake Highlands Junior High School.

-Under coach Jackie Russell, the school won its first state title in 1964 in Class 2A Cross Country.
-Russell's cross country squads would repeat in 1965 in Class 3A and in 1966.
+The school won its first state title in 1964 in Class 2A Cross Country, and repeated in 1965 and 1966 in Class 3A.

-The school's football team has been in the UIL regional and state playoffs numerous times, and won the class 5A state championship in 1981.
-The school has won district championships in baseball over 20 times since 1964.
+The school's football team won the class 5A state championship in 1981.

-The school has also won several district titles in boys Basketball including winning the 1968 and 2023 State Championships in Class 3A and 6A, respectively.
+The school has also won the 1968 and 2023 State Championships in Class 3A and 6A, respectively.

 Boys golf won the Class 5A Team State Championship in 1988.

 The powerlifting team won Texas High School Powerlifting Association State Championships in 1982, 1983 and 1987.
 The school won National High School Powerlifting Championships in 1983 and 1986.

+Students at Lake Highlands play in the Texas High School Lacrosse League under the banner of The Black Cats, which is composed of players from LHHS as well as Hillcrest High School (Dallas), Bryan Adams High School and Woodrow Wilson High School (Dallas) and play their home games at Franklin Field.

 As the second high school in the Richardson Independent School District, the Wildcats maintained a long standing rivalry with the Richardson High School Eagles.
 The two teams shared the old Greenville Avenue Stadium, which was located by the now RISD Administration Building, before both schools opened stadiums on their respective campuses.
 With the opening of L.V.
 Berkner High School and the eventual sharing of Wildcat-Ram Stadium, that rivalry naturally occurred.
 Recently, a rivalry with the J.J.
 Pearce High School Mustangs has grown.
 Outside of the RISD, the Wildcats and Plano Senior High School have played each other since the 1960s, while a recent rivalry had blossomed with Jesuit College Preparatory School of Dallas due to both proximity and the fact that the private school pulls a large number of its students from north Dallas, often from the RISD areas.